A Research Initiative To Understand the New Rules for Planning, Deploying, and Optimizing Media at Scale in A Modern B2B Enterprise

 We welcome growth leaders who want to participate in this research, learn from our findings and access our network of peer CMOs.
 Please register your interest using the link below.

-Once the research is complete, Green Thread be hosting an exclusive executive forum where participating CMOs will discusss the implications of the Connected Media Research Initiative. on their business.
+Once the research is complete, Green Thread be hosting the CXO NEXT executive forum on September 21st at our headquarters in New York City where we will share the findings of the Connected Media Research Initiative.
 A group of prominent growth leaders will be joining us to discuss the finding and to lay out new rules for planning, allocating and deploying media at scale in a modern commercial model.